OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ##### Retrieving and Analyzing a Memory Dump

 Wether you are using a rooted or a non-rooted device, you can dump the app's process memory with [objection](https://github.com/sensepost/objection "Objection") and [Fridump](https://github.com/Nightbringer21/fridump "Fridump").
-Find a detailed explanation of this process in the section "[Memory Dump](0x05c-Reverse-Engineering-and-Tampering.md#memory-dump "Memory Dump")", in the chapter "Tampering and Reverse Engineering on Android".
+You can find a detailed explanation of this process in the section "[Memory Dump](0x05c-Reverse-Engineering-and-Tampering.md#memory-dump "Memory Dump")", in the chapter "Tampering and Reverse Engineering on Android".

 After the memory has been dumped (e.g. to a file called "memory"), depending on the nature of the data you're looking for, you'll need a set of different tools to process and analyze that memory dump.
 For instance, if you're focusing on strings, it might be sufficient for you to execute the command `strings` or `rabin2 -zz` to extract those strings.